Chaitanya-79ai/AI-powered-RUL-prediction-for-port-infrastructure/README.md

 The workflow includes preprocessing the time-series data, training models, tracking experiments using MLflow, and exposing the final model via a FastAPI-based REST API.
 The entire solution is containerized using Docker, making it ready for cloud or local deployment.

-This project is a proof of concept for how predictive maintenance can be implemented using real-world-like sensor data, with a focus on reliable model tracking, clean API deployment, and modular design — potentially applicable to port equipment where similar degradation patterns occur.

 ---

 ##  Dataset